AsheleyAudrey/event-registration-system/README.md

 2️⃣ Install Backend Dependencies

-Create a virtual environment and install the required Python packagesaccording to the project's dependency file.
+Create a virtual environment and install the required Python packages according to the project's dependency file.

 3️⃣ Run with Docker

-Build and run the application using the Docker configuration included inthe repository.
+Build and run the application using the Docker configuration included in the repository.

 For example:

 docker compose up --build

-Use the exact Docker Compose command/configuration currently includedin the repository.
+Use the exact Docker Compose command/configuration currently included in the repository.

 4️⃣ Open the Application